MoritzLange/dkb_personal_finances/README.md

 This is a collection of notebooks for reading in and analysing credit card and bank account data from DKB (Deutsche Kreditbank) accounts.

+It works with the standard documents from "Postfach" in PDF format, and does not require CSV files of transactions.

 It is separated into three parts:

 1. Read data from PDF and convert to pandas DataFrame